USS Portland (CA-33): Design and construction

 She was originally designed with 1 in of armor for deck and side protection, but during construction her armor was increased.
 As completed, the ship was protected with 3.25 in of belt armor which increased to 5 in around the magazines.
 Her armor was between 2 in and 5.75 in thick on the transverse bulkheads, while armor on her main deck was 2.5 in thick.
 Armor on her barbettes was 1.5 in thick, armor on her gunhouses was 2.5 in thick, and armor on her conning tower was 1.25 in thick.

-Additionally, the Portland-class cruisers were designed with space to be outfitted as fleet flagships, with accommodations for an Admiral and his staff to operate.
+Additionally, Portland-class cruiser USS Indianapolis CA-35 was designed with space to be outfitted as a fleet flagship, with accommodations for an Admiral and his staff to operate.
 The class also featured two aircraft catapult amidships, and she could carry four aircraft which were stored in a hangar.
 Her total crew complement varied, with a regular designed crew complement of 848, a wartime complement of 952, and a complement 1,229 when the cruiser was operating as a fleet flagship.

 Portland was laid down by Bethlehem Steel at its Quincy Shipyard on 17 February 1930.
 The machinery was provided by the builders.
 Portland was launched on 21 May 1932 and commissioned on 23 February 1933.
 She was the first ship named for the city of Portland, Maine, and sponsored by the daughter of Mayor Ralph D. Brooks of Portland, and with Captain Herbert F. Leary as her first commander.
 Her sailors would later nickname her "Sweet Pea."